kamenomi-dev/Lagrange.Core.NativeAPI.Cpp/README.md

 ​	This project implements the C++ interface of the `Lagrange.Core.NativeAPI ABI`, and encapsulates and integrates exported interface to make it easy to use.

 ## Usage

 ​	Step1.
 Download and extract the latest version, and place it in the `Include` or preferred path of the project.

 ​	Step2.
 Download and place `Lagrange.Core.NativeAPI.dll` from [LagrangeDev/LagrangeV2](https://github.com/LagrangeDev/LagrangeV2) in the root of project.

-​	Then, have fun :)
+​	Then, have fun. :)